 Discussion

 Extinction learning can build a memory of safety to countervail retrieval and expression of the original fear association.
-However, an adaptive memory system should preserve the original fear memory, as an experience of safety does not necessarily render a stimulus completely harmless.
-These opposing associations should therefore be stored in a way that allows for the appropriate behavior for a given context 55.
-Neurobiological research in rodents is beginning to reveal the structure of this organization within and between discrete brain regions by quantifying the overlap in activity during memory formation and memory expression 6,56,57.
+However, an adaptive memory system should preserve the original fear memory, as an experience of safety does not necessarily render a stimulus harmless.
+These opposing associations should therefore be stored to allow for the appropriate behavior in a given context 55.
+Neurobiological research in rodents is beginning to reveal the structure of this organization within and between discrete brain regions by quantifying overlaps in activity during memory formation and expression 6,56,57.
 Using multivoxel pattern similarity analysis of overlapping encoding-to-retrieval activity in human neuroimaging, we were able to identify a divided organization of fear and extinction memories in the mPFC and hippocampus.
 Specifically, extinction memories were reinstated in the vmPFC and aHC, while fear memories were reinstated in the dACC and pHC.
 Individuals with PTSS exhibited a similar pattern of fear memory reinstatement.
 However, they surprisingly misallocated extinction memories to a region associated with fear memory reinstatement in healthy participants.
 Across both groups, we observed that various neural signals from the MTL predicted the location of cortical reinstatement of emotional memories in mPFC.
-These results bridge increasing evidence from rodent neurophysiology for the divided organization of opposing associative memories and provide new insights into how disorganization in these neural representations may contribute to psychiatric disease.
+These results bridge increasing evidence from rodent neurophysiology for the divided organization of opposing associative memories and provide new insights into how disorganization in these neural representations may contribute to psychiatric disorder.

-Previous findings from rodents show the PL is necessary for the long-term retrieval and expression of conditioned fear 8,58.
-The PL receives inputs from sensory cortices, the thalamus, and other PFC regions, in addition to reciprocal connections with the amygdala and hippocampus 59.
+Previous findings from rodents show the PL is necessary for long-term retrieval and expression of conditioned fear 8,58.
+The PL receives inputs from sensory cortices, thalamus, and other PFC regions, in addition to reciprocal connections with the amygdala and hippocampus 59.
 These connections allow the PL to integrate information from the external environment as well as internal states to flexibly guide behavior in potentially threatening situations.
 Here, we found that the dACC reinstates activity patterns unique to the formation of associative fear memories, confirming a role for this structure in the organization of long-term fear memories in the human brain.
-The dACC is broadly activated by negative emotional stimuli 60, including during emotional episodic memory retrieval 61.
 A whole brain searchlight analysis also revealed reinstatement of fear memories in the anterior insula, which together with the dACC are hubs of the salience network 60.
 Collectively, fear memory representations appear distributed across cortical and subcortical networks that may code for unique aspects of the fear experience 19,61.
 Orchestration between these regions likely determines retrieval of fear memory over extinction memory.